Painting of Tupinamba cannibals of Brazil set in a local landscape on wooden panel. |

 Cabinets of curiosities seemed to be very popular in the 17th century and these cabinets were filled with preserved animals, horns, tusks, skeletons, minerals, as well as other types of equally fascinating man-made objects, ethnographic specimens from exotic locations.
 Often they would contain a mix of fact and fiction, including apparently mythical creatures.

-A painting by Jan van Kessel showing the same scene of cannibals as our painting, but set in a prison environment in the same format as is known.
+A painting by Jan van Kessel shows the same scene of cannibals as our painting but set in a prison environment in the same format as is known.
 Van Kessel's paintings frequently exhibited a fascination with the bizarre, the exotic, and even the grotesque, as in his Cannibalistic Indians.

 Recently, a painting with the text America on the verso was auctioned with Hargesheimer & Günther, Düsseldorf in Germany.